viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 To try it out yourself, you need a mobile base and a movement sensor that can track the robot's GPS coordinates and angular and linear velocity.
 Follow this tutorial to get started using Viam's Navigation service to help your wheeled base navigate across space with our recommended stack.

-{{<imgproc src="/tutorials/navigate-with-rover-base/leo-in-office.png" resize="500x" declaredimensions=true alt="Leo rover that navigating using navigation service in a robotics lab">}}
+{{<imgproc src="/tutorials/navigate-with-rover-base/leo-in-office.png" resize="500x" declaredimensions=true alt="Leo rover that is navigating using the navigation service in a robotics lab.">}}

 ## Requirements